 (6) Readiness Certification.

 (A) Certification.
-The CAISO and the prospective EIM Entity shall each file a market readiness certificate with the Federal Energy Regulatory Commission at least 30 days prior to the EIM Entity Implementation Date in which a senior office of each entity attests –
+The CAISO and the prospective EIM Entity shall each file a market readiness certificate with the FERC at least 30 days prior to the EIM Entity Implementation Date in which a senior office of each entity attests –

 (i) that the processes and systems of the prospective EIM entity have satisfied or will have satisfied the readiness criteria set forth in Section 29.2(b)(7) as of the EIM Entity Implementation Date;